canonical/snapcraft/docs/intro.md

 ./snap/meta.

-This ./snap directory is useful for inspecting what is going into your snap and to make any final post-processing on snapcraft’s output.
+This ./snap directory is useful for inspecting what is going into your snap and to make any final post-processing on snapcraft's output.

 ### Assemble